matthewdeaves/willow/DeveloperGuide.md

 ```

 This command will run only the test methods whose names match the pattern testLogin.

+### PHP CodeSniffer (phpcs)

+I use PHP CodeSniffer (phpcs) to maintain consistent coding standards across the project.
+This tool helps developers adhere to the CakePHP coding style, ensuring readability and uniformity throughout the codebase.
+These tools are run within the Docker development environment, making it easy to maintain code quality regardless of your local setup.
+Below are the commands you can use to check your code for style violations and automatically fix many common issues:

+   - **Alias Commands**:
+     ```bash
+     # to sniff for errors
+     phpcs_sniff

+     #to auto-fix fixable errors
+     phpcs_fix
+     ```
+   - **Raw Commands**:
+     ```bash
+     # to sniff for errors
+     sudo docker compose exec willowcms vendor/bin/phpcs --standard=vendor/cakephp/cakephp-codesniffer/CakePHP src/ tests/

+     #to auto-fix fixable errors
+     docker compose exec willowcms php vendor/bin/phpcbf
+     ```

 ## Anthropic API Integration Classes